Minty Alley: Characters

+Release

+Minty Alley was originally published in the United Kingdom by Secker & Warburg in 1936.
+A new edition of the novel was issued by New Beacon Books in 1971 (ISBN 0-901241-08-3), and in 1997 the University Press of Mississippi published a US edition (ISBN 1-5780-6027-3).
+In 2021, a new edition was published by Penguin Books (ISBN 978-0-241-48266-7), in the series "Black Britain: Writing Back" curated by Bernardine Evaristo.

 Reception

 Writing in Kirkus Reviews on the 80th anniversary of Minty Alley's publication, Gregory McNamee says: "In that complex though short novel, James condenses a whole world of class and ethnic differences within the short street for which the book is named, with servants and working people scrambling to make a living while the somewhat better-off residents of the alley feud and scheme among themselves.
 No matter what station they hold, the people of Minty Alley do best when they work together.
 They all agree, though, that elsewhere is better than there, the best elsewhere of all lying far over the horizon at the end of the packet steamer route to New York City."